fyodorovich/Timebank-Toolkit/section_01.md

 ## Create a Core Group
 This includes finding your board, getting volunteers, setting governance, roles and responsibilities.

+If you have funding for employment you may be wondering how to advertise.
+These [samples for job descriptions and advertisements](https://drive.google.com/drive/folders/1TDQ5WNSo4x3H7I3vQ_-JCl06B2YpnI32?usp=sharing) at Mid-Canterbury Timebank can be a guide.

 ## Secure Funding
 Obtain fiscal sponsors, or support from an umbrella organisation, or become an organisation.